wolfvictorOSI/Edge-Data-Store-Docs/V1/SDS/Units_of_Measure.md

 ## Associate a unit of measure with an SdsType

-At [SdsType](xref:sdsTypes) creation, you can associate an SdsUom with a [SdsTypeProperty](xref:sdsTypes#sdstypeproperty).
+At SdsType creation, you can associate an SdsUom with an SdsTypeProperty.
+For more information, see [SdsTypeProperty](xref:sdsTypes#sdstypeproperty).

 ## Associate a unit of measure with an SdsStream

-At [SdsStream](xref:sdsStreams) creation, you can override any unit of measure associated with an SdsTypeProperty belonging to the SdsType of the stream.
+At SdsStream creation, you can override any unit of measure associated with an SdsTypeProperty belonging to the SdsType of the stream.
 This enables the reuse of an SdsType that may have default unit information associated with it already.
+For more information, see [SdsStream](xref:sdsStreams).